teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 First off I'll note that I had quite a bit of issues with the RPM Fusion abd Flatpak/Flathub versions.
 I just snagged the latest Linux amd64 build [from their OpenRGB.org home page](https://openrgb.org/releases.html) and it worked fine, the latest version may change over time of course.
 As of 05-AUG-25 I'm running the "Linux amd64 (AppImage)" Pipeline (Experimental) build of OpenRGB available from [https://openrgb.org/releases.html](https://openrgb.org/releases.html) and everything works as expected, for whatever that's worth.
 At the time of this writing, that's build `4639833b`.
 Switching to the Pipeline build lets me control the motherboard RGB that wasn't working before and mentioned below.

+> [!IMPORTANT]
+> _If you choose to use the AppImage build, or another "non-installed" build, you need to manually install the Udev rules otherweise OpenRGB won't be able to access USB, I2C, and SMBus interfaces properly.
+You can find the release version of the Udev Rules Script [here](https://openrgb.org/udev.html).
+Additionally, if you're using an experimental build, some of them will come with an updated Udev rules file that you should use (via manual installation) for support of the newest devices._

 The RGB/temp sensors for these seem to live ont eh `i2c` bus and just need a litle help getting enabled:
 ```
 sudo touch /etc/modules-load.d/i2c.conf